Shashank1702/PublicMovieDBApp/README.md

 - An API key from [The Movie Database](https://www.themoviedb.org/).

 Pod install
-and make pod iOS Development target same and set a minimum target of 14.0.
+and make the pod iOS Development target the same and set a minimum target of 14.0.

+Move to the development branch to run the project.

+Unit test cases not written.

 ## Installation